-Jeff grew up in Dallas and graduated from Jesuit College Prep in 1993.
+Jeff grew up in Dallas and graduated from Jesuit College Preparatory School in 1993.
 He graduated from Duke University with a degree in economics.
-While at Duke, Jeff was a four-year letterman on the Blue Devil baseball team, and then signed a minor league contract with the NY Yankees, playing two seasons with the Greensboro Bats.
+While at Duke, Jeff was a four-year letterman on the Blue Devil baseball team, and then signed a minor league contract with the New York Yankees, playing two seasons with the Greensboro Bats.

 In 1998, Jeff joined The Staubach Company as an analyst in the financial services division, where he handled acquisitions of single-tenant properties across the country, working on over $1 billion in sale-leaseback transactions.
-From 2002 to 2017, Jeff worked in the office brokerage side of business for Staubach and JLL.
-During this time, Jeff served as the broker lead for the Dallas office, and in his last two years as the president of the South Central region comprised of 800+ employees and $100mm of revenue.
+From 2002-2017, Jeff worked in the office brokerage side of the business for Staubach and JLL.
+During this time, Jeff served as the broker lead for the Dallas office, and in his last two years as the president of the South Central region comprised of 800+ employees and $100 million of revenue.

-Tyler joined Staubach Capital in September 2018 as a Senior Associate.
+Tyler joined Staubach Capital in September 2018 as a Senior Associate and was promoted to a Partner in 2020.
 He has a broad range of responsibilities including development, acquisitions, finance/underwriting, project management, asset management, and dispositions.

 Prior to joining Staubach Capital, Tyler spent almost 5 years at Hillwood, a Perot Company, where he served as an Analyst and Senior Financial Analyst.
 In these roles, Tyler led Hillwood Properties’ underwriting efforts of speculative and build-to-suit developments, acquisitions, and joint venture opportunities across virtually all product types (land, industrial, office, retail, mixed-use, data center, multifamily, and hotel).
 During his tenure there, Tyler played an integral role on a variety of closed transactions including developments, acquisitions, equity interests, refinances, and dispositions, valued at over $1.5 billion.
 Before joining Hillwood, Tyler spent 1 year as a Financial Analyst at Colliers International in Los Angeles, CA on a brokerage team that focused on multifamily and land acquisitions and dispositions.